brd/terraform-salt/README.md

     when = destroy
   }
 ```
-* In terraform add a template file for cloud-init, called
+* In terraform add a data block for the template file that cloud-init
-`cloud-config.tpl`:
+will use.
+Note that this supports overrides for specific hostnames.
 ```
 data "template_file" "cloudinit" {
   template = fileexists( join("", ["cloud-config-", replace(var.hostname, "/\\d+$/", ""), ".tpl"] ) ) ? join("", [ file("cloud-config.tpl"), file( join("", ["cloud-config-", replace(var.hostname, "/\\d+$/", ""), ".tpl"] ) ) ] ) : file("cloud-config.tpl")